MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ### How do I update my Enterprise App Catalog app?

-For applications that don’t update themselves, you can can view the upgrades that are available for the EAM app via supersedence.
+For applications that don’t update themselves, you can view the upgrades that are available for the EAM app via supersedence.

 ### After several hours, what can I do if my app continues to show that it isn't ready and that the requested content is still being prepared?